National surges, Labour plummets in new political poll

-National has shot up to 40.5 per cent, up 9.5 points in tonight's Newshub-Reid Research poll.
+National has shot up to 40.5 per cent, up 9.5 points in tonight's Newshub-Reid Research poll from the company's last poll taken in February.

 Labour meanwhile has dropped 6.1 points to 38.2 per cent.

-Act has dropped 1.6 points to 6.4 per cent and the Green Party i down 1.2 points to 8.4 per cent.
+Suffering from National's rise, Act has dropped 1.6 points to 6.4 per cent.
+The Green Party too has seen a slight drop, down 1.2 points to 8.4 per cent.

-Of the parties outside Parliament, NZ First was on 1.7 per cent, The Opportunities Pary 0.9 per cent and Conservative Party 0.7 per cent.

-The numbers would give National 51 seats and Act 8, still short of the 61 required to form a majority in 120-seat House.
+The numbers would give National 51 seats and Act 8 for a total of 59, just short of the 61 required to form a majority in 120-seat House.

 Labour would get 48 seats and Green Party 10, also not enough to get back into power.